SuperLeeK/react-native-style-sort/README.md

 - Now I fixing little bit, so can move style to StyleSheet;
 - Need to end with semicolon(;) when end of StyleSheet;
 - Thanks a lot!

+### Will Udpate
+---
+- Check StyleSheet for Declaration.
+- Check already declared style.
+- Supply all Animated style attributes.
+- Remove declared but not used style at StyleSheet.

+- One call, sort all inline style.